jrudolph/rajivkurian.github.com/source/_posts/2012-12-25-a-simple-redis-client-using-spray-io-actors-futures-and-promises.markdown

 But how do we match responses on the TCP connection to the requests we sent earlier?
 The answer is Redis will send responses in the same order that it received the requests.
 So if I send two successful requests Request A and Request B (A before B) and then I receive two responses Request C and Request D (C before D), I can assume that C is the response to request A and D is the response to Request B. In short we need to track the order of the requests so that when the responses arrive we can match them up and dispatch the responses appropriately.

 #### Scala Futures and Promises.
 If you don't know much about the future and promises spec I recommend reading [1](https://speakerdeck.com/heathermiller/futures-and-promises-in-scala-2-dot-10) or [2](http://docs.scala-lang.org/sips/pending/futures-promises.html).
-From here on I assume that you know have a rough idea about Futures and Promises.
+From here on I assume that you have a rough idea about Futures and Promises.

 ##### Our API and Implementation
 To support an synchronous API we will use Scala 2.10 Futures and Promises.